TransAct Technologies Inc Annual Shareholders Meeting Transcript

 Operator

-Good morning.
-Welcome to TransAct Technologies 25th Annual Meeting of Stockholders, 25.
-My name is Bart Shuldman, and I'm Chairman and CEO of TransAct.
-I will act as Chairman of today's meeting.
-The meeting today will be in 2 parts.
-First will be the formal business meeting, during which we will elect 2 directors, ratify the selection of Marcum LLP as our independent
+Thank you, Haydee.
+The meeting today will be in two parts.
+First will be the formal business meeting during which we will elect two directors, ratify the selection of Marcum LLP as our independent registered public accounting firm for 2023, conduct a non

 TransAct Technologies Inc Annual Shareholders Meeting Transcript